MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddoverlayfx.md

 ### -field dwDDFX

-The following flags that specify overlay effects:
+The following flags that specify overlay effects.

 #### DDOVERFX_ARITHSTRETCHY

 If stretching, use arithmetic stretching along the y-axis for this overlay.

 #### DDOVERFX_MIRRORLEFTRIGHT

 Mirror the overlay around the vertical axis.

 #### DDOVERFX_MIRRORUPDOWN